Thousands of buoys made an eyelash for the city – each strand bending with the changing currents.

 Three thousand painted buoys, steel washers, pink rope

-42 strands of spherical floats radiate out from the bulkhead of the Point State Park, like an eyelash for the city.
-The eyelash floats where the concrete of the city meets the fluid edge of the water, engaging the great open surface of the three rivers.
-The eyelash continuously changes formation in response to wind direction, speed of the currents and types of waves.
-Sometimes straight sometimes arcing across the water surface, the lines of buoys mimic the arched forms of the steel bridges which cross nearby, creating a bright shadow of the bridges' forms.
-The lines are strung with steel washers to create a clanking sound which gets louder as the wakes of boats moves through the eyelash.
+Forty-two strands of buoys radiate out from the bulkhead of Point State Park, like an eyelash for the city.
+The eyelash floats where the concrete of the city meets the fluid edge of the water, engaging the great open surface of three rivers.
+The eyelash continuously changes formation in response to wind direction, speed of the currents, and types of waves.
+The lines of buoys mimic the arched forms of the nearby steel bridges.
+The lines are strung with steel washers that make clanking sounds.
+These reverberate louder as the wakes of boats moves through the eyelash.

 The buoys became like a diagram of wave action, showing how the surface of the river moved.

 The Allegheny and the Monongahela Rivers join to make the Ohio River at Point State Park.
 Each river comes from a different watershed and has a different water quality, temperature, and flow pattern.
 It is apparent how much murkier the Monongahela River is (lower right) than the Allegheny River (which flows from the top of the photo).
 See arrow.

 Seen from the highway, The Eyelash appears as an orange tinge on the rivers.